firatkiral/ConnectGraphJava/readme.md

 System.out.println(out);
 ```

-If we call get() again, it wont compute anything because there is no any change on the sockets,
+If we call get() again, it wont compute anything because there is no any change on the slots,
 it will simply return same cached value and wont print "output computed".
 ```java
 out = multiplyNode.get();